-There is no longer a current support order, the noncustodial parent is entering or has entered long-term care arrangements (such as a residential care facility or home health care), and the noncustodial parent has no income or assets above the subsistence level that could be levied or attached for support.
+• There is no longer a current support order, the noncustodial parent is entering or has entered long-term care arrangements (such as a residential care facility or home health care), and the noncustodial parent has no income or assets above the subsistence level that could be levied or attached for support.
 Proof of long-term care arrangements shall be provided and scanned to the case.
+A 60 day notice is required prior to closure.